LinusCDE/rmTabletDriver/README.md

-# rmLinuxTabletDriver
+# rmTabletDriver

-This driver is able to simulate the real tablet input from your reMarkable Paper Tablet on your Linux PC (or VM).
+This userspace driver for linux is able to simulate the real tablet input from your reMarkable Paper Tablet on your Linux PC (or VM).

 There are two files. `tabletDriver.c` and `tabletDriver.py`.
 They both do the same thing.
 Choose as you wish.